 Will it happen again?

-If you have an episode of postnatal depression (PND) you have a greater than average chance of it happening again if you have another baby.
+If you have an episode of PND you have a greater than average chance of it happening again if you have another baby.
 About 3 in 10 mothers who have PND have another episode of depression if they have another baby.
 However, you and your doctor are more likely to be aware of the possibility in future pregnancies.
-This means that you are more likely to be diagnosed and treated promptly should it recur.
+This means that you are more likely to be diagnosed and treated promptly should it come back.

 If you are a relative or friend of a mother who appears to be acting strangely then do alert a doctor or health visitor.
 There is a risk of harm to both mother and baby in this uncommon, but serious, mental illness.
-But please note that the vast majority of women with postnatal depression (PND) do not develop this severe disorder.
+But please note that the vast majority of women with PND do not develop this severe disorder.

 Did you find this information useful?